American woodcock

-The short-billed dowitcher was formally described in 1789 by German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
-He placed it in the genus Scolopax and coined the binomial name Scolopax minor.
-Gmelin based his description on the "little woodcock" that had been described in 1785 both by English ornithologist John Latham and Welsh naturalist Thomas Pennant.
-Pennant mentioned that the bird appears in New York at the end of April or the beginning of May.
-The species is considered to be monotypic; no subspecies are recognised.

 Description

 The American woodcock has a plump body, short legs, a large, rounded head, and a long, straight prehensile bill.
 Adults are 10 to 12 in long and weigh 5 to 8 oz.
 Females are considerably larger than males.
 The bill is 2.5 to 2.8 in long.
 Wingspans range from 16.5 to 18.9 in.

 The plumage is a cryptic mix of different shades of browns, grays, and black.
 The chest and sides vary from yellowish-white to rich tans.
 The nape of the head is black, with three or four crossbars of deep buff or rufous.
 The feet and toes, which are small and weak, are brownish gray to reddish brown.
 Woodcocks have large eyes located high in their heads, and their visual field is probably the largest of any bird, 360° in the horizontal plane and 180° in the vertical plane.

 The woodcock uses its long, prehensile bill to probe in the soil for food, mainly invertebrates and especially earthworms.
 A unique bone-and-muscle arrangement lets the bird open and close the tip of its upper bill, or mandible, while it is sunk in the ground.
 Both the underside of the upper mandible and the long tongue are rough-surfaced for grasping slippery prey.